 - 8. At no time did the Department determine that there would be no probable significant adverse environmental impacts for purposes of WAC 197-11-340.
-Instead the Department determined that the proposal could have probable significant adverse environmental impacts as detailed in the FEIS, but that the proposal would have no new probable significant adverse environmental impacts beyond those addressed in the FEIS. - 9.
-Appellant argues that the FEIS as a programmatic EIS cannot substitute for a project specific EIS.
+Instead, the Department determined that the proposal could have probable significant adverse environmental impacts as detailed in the FEIS, but that the proposal would have no new probable significant adverse environmental impacts beyond those addressed in the FEIS. - 9.
+Appellant argues that the FEIS as a programmatic EIS cannot substitute for a projectspecific EIS.
 Appellant argues that as a programmatic EIS the FEIS has failed to address required SEPA project level analysis.
-The FEIS provided environmental analysis for the upzone of the Downtown area.
-The rezone established the zoning under which the project application was submitted establishing the provisions that specifically allow for the proposal.
-The FEIS specifically anticipated projects of the type represented by the proposal and development at heights greater than the proposal in the area in which the proposal is located.
-Exhibit 67 (Figure 1).
-The DS reflects the Department's determination that it is probable that the proposal will have certain negative environmental impacts that were identified in the FEIS.
+The FEIS provided environmental analysis for the upzone of the Downtown District.
+The rezone established the zoning under which the project application was submitted, establishing the provisions that specifically allow for the proposal.
+The FEIS specifically anticipated projects of the type represented by the proposal.
+The DS reflects the Department's determination that it is probable, that the proposal will have certain negative environmental impacts that were identified in the FEIS.
 The Department did not find that there would be any new probable significant environmental impacts at the project level.
 In addition, Appellant has not demonstrated that there would be any probable significant environmental impacts caused on the site specific level, and has therefore failed to meet its burden in demonstrating that the Department's analysis of such impacts was inadequate. - 10.
 The Appellant argues that the proposal's SEPA analysis is inadequate, because it fails to identify mitigation for the types of significant impacts that are listed in the notice for the DS.
-However, Appellant has not demonstrated that there will be any new probable significant environmental impacts that were not identified, analyzed and mitigated for in the FEIS, therefore there was no requirement for new mitigation to be identified for the proposal. - 11.
-The Appellant argues that the FEIS transportation analysis is inadequate for the current proposal, because it does not adequately describe principal features of the alley, did not summarize significant adverse impacts to the alley resulting from the proposal, and did not identify mitigation measures to address those significant adverse impacts that can be mitigated.
-The Appellant's assertion is not correct.
-The Appellant must establish that the FEIS failed to adequately consider probable significant adverse impacts related to traffic impacts from the alley.
-Even where all of the parties agree that the FEIS did not analyze any such impacts, it is still the Appellant's burden to demonstrate that such impacts are likely to arise from the proposal, and that the impact would be significant.
-It is not error for the City to not have considered probable significant impacts that are not significant.
+However, Appellant has not demonstrated that there will be any new probable significant environmental impacts that were not identified, analyzed, and mitigated for in the FEIS, therefore there was no requirement for new mitigation to be identified for the proposal. - 11.
+At the close of hearing the Examiner provided the Appellant the opportunity to identify in written closing statement issues that it believed were not encompassed by the traffic impact issues that were dismissed, because the Code did not provide express mitigation for such impacts in accordance with RCW 43.21C.500.(1)(b)(ii).
+The Appellant identified the following six issues: (1) the Project will cause conflicts with the new streetcar on Stewart Street causing significant adverse traffic impacts; (2) the Project will cause congestion and safety problems at the intersection of the alley and Stewart Street which will have significant adverse impacts to pedestrians, bicyclists, and drivers on Stewart Street; (3) the Project will cause conflicts between trucks attempting to access the Project loading bay and residents attempting to access the parking garage which will cause significant adverse impacts in the alley; (4) The lack of curbside parking and loading/unloading opportunities in the near vicinity of the Project will cause significant adverse traffic impacts; (5) The existing obstructions in the alley, including but not limited to solid waste and recycling containers, ducts, electrical boxes, will obstruct vehicle access and will, in turn, cause significant adverse impacts in the alley; and (6) The cumulative impacts of the Altitude